Voluntary Quit Disqualifications

 Quit Found in Last Month of Certification

-Is discovered or occurs during the last month of a certification period AND the household reapplies in the last month of the certification period
+Is discovered or occurs during the last month of a certification period, and the household reapplies in the last month of the certification period

-Certify the household BUT disqualify the individual starting with the first month of the new certification period.
+Certify the household but disqualify the individual starting with the first month of the new certification period.

 Voluntary Quit Discovered Late

-If a voluntary quit occurred prior to recertification (before or during the recertification process), but is not discovered by the EW until after recertification, disqualify the individual for the appropriate disqualification period.
+If a voluntary quit occurred prior to recertification (before or during the recertification process), but is not discovered by the SSBS until after recertification, disqualify the individual for the appropriate disqualification period.
 Begin the disqualification period on the first of the month after an adequate and timely NOA can be given.

 Disqualified HH Member Moves